ksu-cs-textbooks/cis400/content/3-web-development/01-core-web-technologies/04-css.md

 * By the element id, indicated by the id prefixed with a `#`.
 I.e. the selector `#foo` applies to the element `<span id="foo">`.
 * By the element class, indicated by the class prefixed with a `.`.
 I.e. the selector `.bar` applies to the elements `<div class="bar">`, `<span class="bar none">`, and `<p class="alert bar warning">`.

-CSS selectors can also be combined in a number of ways, and psuedo-selectors can be applied under certain circumstances, like the `:hover` psudo-selector which applies only when the mouse cursor is over the element.
+CSS selectors can also be combined in a number of ways, and pseudo-selectors can be applied under certain circumstances, like the `:hover` pseudo-selector which applies only when the mouse cursor is over the element.

 You can read more on [MDN's CSS Selectors Page](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors).